thanasibakis/CS190/week3-sonify/sonify.md

 <br>

-# Welcome to the Sonify program!

-Here, we create sound from text.
-There are two main factors that influence the created sound: the vowels in the text, and the length of the text.
+## Here, we create sound from text.

-More precisely, the algorithm is currently as follows:
-- If a vowel is typed, a note from the A9 chord is sustained (with _a_ corresponding to A, _e_ to C#, etc.)
+If a vowel is typed, a note from the [A Major9](https://pianochord.com/A-major-7th/variation/A-major-9th-5th) chord is sustained.

+- The letter _a_ corresponds to A, _e_ to C#, etc.
 - Adding the same vowel again will not change the sound.
 - The note is removed once all instances of the vowel have been deleted.

-- If a consonant is typed, a pitch between A5 and B8 is chosen at random, and spontaneous pings are generated over time.
+If a consonant is typed, a pitch between A5 and B8 is chosen, and spontaneous chimes of that pitch are generated over time.

+- Specifically, each consonant is assigned a pitch such that the [less frequent the letter is used in English](https://en.wikipedia.org/wiki/Letter_frequency), the higher the frequency of the pitch.
-  - The pings for a pitch occur around 0.5 - 3.5 seconds after its previous ping.
+- A chime for a pitch occurs when the letter is typed, and from there, at a random time up to 3 seconds after that pitch's previous chime.
+- Adding the same consonant twice will schedule twice as many chimes for that pitch.
-  - The pitch will stop pinging when the letter that created it is removed.
+- New chimes for that pitch will stop being scheduled when the corresponding letter is removed.